WGN-TV: News department history

-Another mainstay of WGN-TV was Tom Skilling, who joined WGN in August 1978 to succeed Harry Volkman (who presented weather reports for the station from 1967 until 1970 and again from 1974 until the summer of 1978) as the station's main evening meteorologist.
-Skilling—who was rumored to have been the highest paid local television meteorologist in the United States—became known for presenting his on-air forecasts with detailed but fairly easy-to-understand analysis and striking accuracy (most noted by his predictions of the Groundhog Day blizzard two weeks before it created paralyzing effects on the Chicago area in late January and early February 2011), and with routine usage of ensemble computer models to illustrate expected weather scenarios.
-Skilling also occasionally hosted half-hour documentary specials explaining extreme weather phenomenon and advancements in forecasting technology (including 1991's It Sounded Like a Freight Train, focusing on the science of the Chicago area's climatological history with tornadoes, and 1992's When Lightning Strikes, centering on the science and dangers of lightning), which have earned several Chicago Emmy nominations and award wins, as well as a weekly feature on the 9 p.m. newscast, Ask Tom Why, in which Skilling answered viewer-submitted weather questions (and which served as the basis for a similarly formatted column featured in the Tribunes weather page).
-Under Skilling, WGN also coordinated the centralization of its weather operations to encompass WGN-TV, WGN Radio, CLTV, and the Tribune, and, in May 2007, became a broadcast partner in the WeatherBug real-time automated weather observation network (the largest station member by market size).
+Another mainstay of WGN-TV was Tom Skilling, who joined in August 1978 to succeed weather reporter Harry Volkman (1967–1970 and 1974–mid-1978) as the station's main evening meteorologist.
+Skilling—who was rumored to have been the highest paid local-television meteorologist in the U.S.—became known for presenting his forecasts with detailed but easy-to-understand analysis and accuracy—most notably his predictions of the Groundhog Day blizzard two weeks before it hit the Chicago area in late January and early February 2011.
+Skilling made routine use of computer models to illustrate forecasts.
+Skilling also occasionally hosted half-hour documentary specials explaining extreme weather phenomena and advancements in forecasting technology.
+(Note: These specials include 1991's It Sounded Like a Freight Train, focusing on the science of the Chicago area's climatological history with tornadoes, and 1992's When Lightning Strikes, which discusses lightning.)
+Skilling earned several Chicago Emmy nominations and awards.
+He also presented a weekly feature on the 9 p.m. newscast, Ask Tom Why, in which he answered viewer-submitted weather questions.
+Under Skilling, WGN-TV centralized its weather operations to include WGN-TV, WGN Radio, CLTV, and the Tribune.
+In May 2007, the station became a broadcast partner in the automated weather observation network WeatherBug, the largest station member by market size.
 Skilling holds the record as the longest-serving television meteorologist at a single station in the Chicago market, having served as chief meteorologist at WGN-TV for 45 years until he retired from broadcasting on February 28, 2024.
-(Volkman holds the record as Chicago's longest-serving television meteorologist overall, having worked in the market from 1959 until he retired from broadcasting in 2004, including other stints at WMAQ-TV and WFLD as well as an 18-year run as chief meteorologist at WBBM-TV.)
+(Note: Volkman holds the record as Chicago's longest-serving television meteorologist overall, having worked in the market from 1959 until he retired from broadcasting in 2004, including other stints at WMAQ-TV and WFLD, and an 18-year run as chief meteorologist at WBBM-TV.)